FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Special Meeting of the Metropolitan District of Limerick - 15th December 2022.md

 She confirmed that the High Court had ordered that the process should be reverted to the

-Council’s Chief Executive’s Report phase, and had further ordered that the Council had until the--- 2
+Council’s Chief Executive’s Report phase, and had further ordered that the Council had until the
+---
+2

 21st December 2022 (17 days from the date of perfection of the High Court Order) to submit an